fracassetti-stf/AT-TPC_MLProject/README.md

 ## 3) Important information on the project
 AT-TPC Final Project - TALENT School on Machine learning
-Deadline: 31/08/2020
+Deadline: 31/08/2020  (2 extra days have been asked for revison)

 What is expected from us?
 Out goal is to deliver a report in which we perform the desired task, as indicated in the project assgined.
 The report (computational project = jupyter notebook) would go through every step of out analysis and describe what we did and how,
 possible it would be nice to add extra information, or brief description on the model used.
-It would be a nice way in order to review this concept, and to explain your colleagues what you did, if they are not very familiar with it.
+It would be a nice way in order to review the concepts, and to explain your colleagues what you did, if they are not very familiar with it.

 AT-TPC_Report: This file will be the final report.
-In the end, it should be run independently, and be more accurate as possible in describing our work.
+In the end, it should be run independently (apart helper_functions.py), and be more accurate as possible in describing our work.

-The idea is that one perform taks in the Project file, he/she tests it, and only when it works just fine, he/she import the code in the report, where he/she adds extra information, and produce better outputs.
+The idea is that first one perform taks in a Project file, he/she tests it, and only when it works just fine, he/she import the code in the report, adding extra information, and producing better outputs.